 Your tablecloth doesn't have to be an actual tablecloth.
 A warm blanket or large scarf will work perfectly well and give your table that cozy feeling.

 Using a banner or DIY backdrop makes all the difference when creating your setup.
 A simple solution is to freehand letters (or use stencils!) on a poster board, cut them out, and paint them.
 Think of a fun quote your guests would enjoy.

 For displaying all of your chocolate bar items, choose trays, containers, and jars.
 Balance your items and have different levels for easy access.
 The messiest ingredients, such as syrups, should go on the bottom, while paper cups can be placed in a cupcake or stand.

 Label Your Items

-Whether you decide to use glass jars or bottles, don’t forget to label all your items.
+Whether you decide to use glass jars or bottles, don’t forget to label all of your items.
 For a sweet display, download our printable labels below.
-Simply cut, glue or attach them to your supplies using string:
+Simply cut, glue, or attach them using string to your supplies.

 Make Chocolate Stirrers

-What’s the next best thing to creamy chocolate?
+What's the next best thing to creamy chocolate?
 Hot chocolate sticks.
-By making fun variations of hot chocolate flavors such as salted caramel, s’mores, coffee or mint, your guests can enjoy dunking these into their mug filled with warm milk or add more flavor to their chocolate.
+By making fun variations of hot chocolate flavors, such as salted caramel, s’mores, coffee, or mint, your guests can enjoy dunking these into their mug filled with warm milk or use them to add more flavor to their chocolate.